Galveston : Top 5 Things To Do On Foot

 Address: 2217 The Strand, Galveston, TX 77550

-While on the Strand, we happened upon this amazing mural commemorating the Emancipation proclamation - the Absolute Equality Mural and the starting of the Juneteenth holiday here in Galveston!
+While on the Strand, we happened upon this amazing mural commemorating the Emancipation Proclamation - the Absolute Equality Mural and the start of the Juneteenth holiday here in Galveston!

 We then found this gem next to the mural, the NIA Cultural Center.
 This was easily one of the top highlights on our trip!
 We didn’t realize Galveston was so important in history.